-Recently at the airport, I was going to the gate in the same group with the parents traveling with their two young boys.
-The older was walking together with his parents, but the younger was peevish, staying behind and slowing everyone down.
+At the airport recently I was going to the gate alongside parents traveling with their two young boys.
+The elder boy was walking together with his parents, but the younger was peevish, staying behind and slowing everyone down.

 "You don't like me.
 Nobody likes me.
 You like Sam more than me."

-I understood so well how he felt!
+I understood so well how he felt.

 In my case, I never really learned how to feel and deal with my emotions, fears, and feelings as a child.

-Emotional abandonment is one of the deepest wounds and difficult to overcome.
+Emotional abandonment is one of the deepest wounds; and difficult to overcome.

 We all have emotional wounds and so many of us believe we are not good enough to have and get what we really deserve and want - often very simple things.